fcas/determined/docs/reference/deploy/master-config-reference.rst

 ``namespace``
 -------------

-Optional.
 This field has been deprecated, use ``default_namespace`` instead.

 ``default_namespace``
 ---------------------

 Optional.
-Specifies the default namespace where Determined will deploy Pods and ConfigMaps if the workspace is not bound to a specific namespace.
+Specifies the default namespace where Determined will deploy namespaced resources if the workspace is not bound to a specific namespace.

 .. _master-config-reference-max-slots-per-pod: